teklynk/raspi-streamer/readme.md

   - The values in `sample.env` worked best for testing on a Raspberry Pi 4 8GB with Twitch and Owncast.
 Your experience may vary.
   - KEYFRAME_INTERVAL=60 corresponds to a 2-second keyframe interval, calculated as framerate * 2 (e.g., 30 fps * 2 = 60).
 - __Stream & Record:__
   - If you would like to record while you stream you will need to set the m3u8 URL.
 The Stream & Record feature will not work if this is not set.
+This is becuase the stream & record feature is simply recording the stream.
+Keep in mind that if the stream goes does down, then so does the recording.
 Recordings are saved in the recordings directory.
 - __Twitch Streaming:__
   - Visit [Twitch list of ingest servers](https://help.twitch.tv/s/twitch-ingest-recommendation?language=en_US) to find the rtmp url needed to stream to Twitch.
 - __File Stream:__
   - File streaming can stream a mp4 or playlist.txt file.
 The stream will loop the file or playlist.
 File streaming does not re-encoded the file (I tried but the Pi could not handle it.
 CPU=100%).
 Use files that are properly converted and able to stream.
 If streaming a playlist.txt of files, be sure that all of the files are a consistent format, bitrate, resolution...
 Do not try to stream a 4k or Bluray quality file.
 Convert the file down to 1280x720 with a program like HandBrake.

 # Troubleshooting

+## Test recording before doing a stream
+You can do a test recording before doing a stream to check if the capture device is working and the quality.
+Recordings are saved in the recordings directory.
+You can access the recording from the smb share or directly from the sd card.

-Find out what resolutions your capture device is capable of:
+## Find out what resolutions your capture device is capable of
 ```bash
 v4l2-ctl --list-formats-ext
 ```